 3. Something to patch leaks in the compressor

-While acrylic paint nor the air from the airbrush is toxic, you might need to take some precautions anyway.
+While acrylic paint is not toxic, nor is the air from the airbrush, you need to take some precautions anyway.
 This is a hot topic with wildly different opinions.
 How you want to go is up to you.
 I know people that have sprayed indoors with only an open window with no problem.
 But I have also friends that have experienced serious lung issues from doing the some thing.

-A mask is not a bad idea.
+First of all, wear a mask – preferably with a filter.
 Gloves can be used if you find it annoying to get paint on your hands, but the paint is not really toxic to your skin.

 Some people use a small spray booth to not get small particles of paint down into the lungs.
 These can go from small filters too expensive and elaborate suction-based setups.

 At any case, take care my friend.
 Find a way to avoid getting small (invisible) particles into your lungs.

 Below I have gathered some good resources if you want to dive further into airbrushing miniatures for beginners.